Kotlin/kotlinx.serialization/docs/basic-serialization.md

 ### JSON encoding

 The whole process of converting data into a specific format is called _encoding_.
 For JSON we encode data using the [Json.encodeToString][kotlinx.serialization.encodeToString] extension function.
+If you don't see the extension function, you might need to add `import kotlinx.serialization.encodeToString`.
 It serializes the object that is passed as its parameter under the hood and encodes it to a JSON string.

 Let's start with a class describing a project and try to get its JSON representation.